daviddelsol1998/Module1-CSE310Portfolio/README.md

 # Development Environment

-For this program I am using IntelliJ as it is my preferred IDE, I am also using git for my version control integration.
+For this program I am using VS code as it is my preferred IDE, I am also using git for my version control integration.
 The program is written in Python3

 # Useful Websites